BOARD OF REGENTS’ GUIDELINES FOR THE LOUISIANA CLASSROOM

-The CTEP program is applicable and valid only for courses offered on the main campus offered by the college or university which the teacher plans to attend.
-CTEP may not be used to schedule off-campus, correspondence, or distance learning courses.
-Independent study courses, practicum courses requiring individual supervision, thesis courses, and dissertation courses are not eligible for tuition exemption under the CTEP program.
+The CTEP program is applicable and valid only for courses offered by the main campus of the college or university where the teacher plans to attend.
+As a result of the COVID-19 crisis, CTEP may be used to schedule online/distance learning courses.
+Independent study courses, practicum courses, thesis courses, and dissertation courses are still not eligible for tuition exemption under the CTEP program.
 The law creating CTEP limits course enrollment to six (6) semester hours per academic year semester [four (4) semester hours per academic year quarter at Louisiana Tech University].
 Course enrollment limits for summer sessions or quarters under this program are those imposed by the college or university in which the teacher enrolls.

 ELIGIBLITY: The following conditions must be met to qualify for CTEP.